 Institution: Alfred State College

-Another entry-level course, this is informed by PMI’s standards and draws on its body of knowledge for the course content.
-It’s a practical introduction, and if you sign up for this instructor-led online course, you’ll be asked to create Gantt charts and work on assignments.
-Don’t worry if you don’t have project management scheduling software: the course uses the free open source tool OpenProj, but I expect you could use whatever your company has in-house if you have access to other tools.
+Another entry-level course, this course is informed by PMI’s standards and draws on its body of knowledge for its content.
+In the instructor-led online course, you will be asked to create Gantt charts and work on assignments.
+Don’t worry if you don’t have project management scheduling software as the course uses the free open-source tool OpenProj, although you can probably use whatever your company has in-house if you have access to other tools.